 - be able to develop and validate protocols for conducting systematic literature searches

-- be able to select reproducible search strategies
+- be able to select appropriate systematic search strategies

-- be able to evaluate systematic search strategies and search results
+- be able to evaluate search strategies and search results

-- have the skills to handle bibliographic references in reference management software for systematic reviews
+- have the skills to handle bibliographic references in reference management software for sorting the literature

 The course is free of charge for PhD students enrolled in Universities that have joined the "Open market agreement".